Strengthening Campus Connections

 Fraternities and sororities are also a popular outlet for involvement and leadership development.
 New member recruitment occurs during the sophomore year.
 When utilized to its fullest, the Greek experience can be one of the most positive, impactful opportunities a student has during their collegiate years.

 The Garthwait Leadership Center (GLC), through collaborative partnerships across the institution, creates intellectual and experiential opportunities for students to develop leadership skills.
 Through these experiences, students identify and reflect on their passions, and learn how to apply leadership skills ethically to make a positive impact.
-Join the Leadership Learning Network to stay current on involvement opportunities on campus.

 Staying fit and having fun is another way to stay involved.
 Campus Recreation offers a variety of activities like intramural leagues and tournaments and seven club sports that compete with teams from other schools.